Jung Joon-young KakaoTalk chatrooms: April 19, 2019 – end of year: First victim files police complaint, arrests and trial

 On November 29, the court sentenced Jung to six years in prison and Choi to five, and both were sentenced to complete 80 hours of sexual assault treatment and a five-year restriction on working with minors.
 The judge said "the defendants treated the women as simple instruments of sexual pleasure", "committing crimes of gang rape and sexual assault" and "sharing their acts in a chatroom with acquaintances", and said the "damage to the victims could not be recovered".
-Both Jung and Choi cried after the sentences were announced.
 The other three defendants were also sentenced, with Kim receiving a five-year prison sentence, Kwon a four-year prison sentence, and Heo a suspended sentence with two years' probation and 160 hours of community service.
 By December 6, Jung, Choi and Kim had submitted appeals to the court for their convictions.